Jiangxi Normal University

-Jiangxi Normal University (JXNU; 江西师范大学), situated in Nanchang, capital city of Jiangxi Province China, is co-sponsored by the Ministry of Education and the Jiangxi Provincial Government.
+Jiangxi Normal University (JXNU; 江西师范大学), situated in Nanchang, capital city of Jiangxi Province, China.
+It is co-sponsored by the Ministry of Education and the Jiangxi Provincial Government.
 It is listed in the Midwest University Fundamental Capacity Building Project.
 JXNU offers degrees in Literature, History, Philosophy, Economics, Management Science, Law, Natural Science, Engineering, Education, and Art.
 The university is quite influential in the political, economic, cultural and social development of Jiangxi Province.
 It designated as a key local (teacher-training oriented) university enjoying priority in development.

 There are 22 colleges under the university, in addition to an independent college (College of Science and Technology).
 JXNU consists of two campuses, i.e., Yaohu Lake Campus and Qingshan Lake Campus, with a total area of 233 hectares.
 The university library possesses 3.04 million volumes of hardcopy literature and 3 million volumes of e-books.

 Jiangxi Normal University was ranked 125th in the Best Chinese Universities Ranking.

 History

-The inspiration of establishing the university was derived from The White Deer Grotto Academy in Mountain Lu, Jiujiang.
+The inspiration of establishing the university was derived from The White Deer Grotto Academy in Mount Lu, Jiujiang, its first principle was Hu Xiansu.